 Sign up to receive email updates

 Mike Doyle is currently serving his twelfth term in Congress representing the 14th District of Pennsylvania, which includes the city of Pittsburgh as well as communities in the western, southern, and eastern portions of Allegheny County and in northwestern Westmoreland County.

 His top priorities include creating jobs and revitalizing communities in the 14th District through economic development and high-tech initiatives, reforming health care, providing better public education, establishing a comprehensive long-term national energy strategy that creates green jobs and addresses global warming, and fostering a better climate for our high-tech community.

-Congressman Doyle serves on the House Energy and Commerce Committee which is one of only four exclusive committees in the House.
-There he sits on the subcommittees on: 1) Energy and Power, 2) Communications and Technology, and 3) Environment and the Economy.
+Congressman Doyle serves on the House Energy and Commerce Committee, which is one of only four exclusive committees in the House.
+There he sits on the subcommittees on: 1) Energy and 2) Communications and Technology.
+As of January 2017, Congressman Doyle serves as the Ranking Democratic Member of the Communications and Technology Subcommittee.

 Congressman Doyle has been working aggressively on the Energy and Commerce Committee to reduce U.S. dependence on foreign oil supplies through the development of new, more energy-efficient technology and alternative and renewable sources of energy.
 He is also actively involved in efforts to draft energy policies that will halt global warming without destroying or outsourcing American jobs.
 He has also been working hard on the Energy and Commerce Committee to promote the availability of reliable, affordable, high-speed broadband internet service for all Americans.